What is Direct Trade Coffee and Where Can You Find It?

 So what are we doing in all types of business these days?
 Trying to take out the middle women (and men).
 Direct Trade is just another example of this.
 It’s a very different method, or ideology even, which focuses on creating a bridge between the coffee consumer and the growers.
 It’s about abbreviating the supply chain and buying direct.
 This way, coffee producers get better value for their crops, and consumers get quality specialty coffee.

 In this sense, direct trade creates a social bond between communities and roasters, without the need for importers.
-This can result not only to improve ethical sourcing, but also allows farmers to learn different methods to create new products.
+This can result not only in improved ethical sourcing but also allows farmers to learn different methods to create new products.

-These bonds take years to create, however, and a lot of companies don’t take the time needed to in order to achieve this.
+These bonds take years to create, however, and a lot of companies don’t take the time needed to achieve this.

 Why is Direct Trade Important?